-Data regarding the Dublin procedure throughout 2021 were not available at the time of publication of the report.
+National data regarding requests in the Dublin procedure since 2021 are not available at the time of publication of the report.

 |Outgoing Dublin requests: 2016 – 2021|

 During 2022, there were 1,077 outgoing transfers implemented under the Dublin procedure.
 There has been no other data available in relation to the numbers and types of requests, for 2022 or 2021 as of the publication of this report.

 During 2022, as in previous years, there were specificities in the handling of cases, based on the Member State the outgoing request is addressed to.
 Specifically, the Greek Dublin Unit provides all take charge requests within the three-month time limit as detailed in the Regulation.
 The time period starts from the moment an application for international protection is officially registered before the Asylum Service.
 However, the German authorities, following the ruling of the CJEU in Mengesteab on 26 July 2017 consider that the three-month time limit for sending a request to another country starts when the intention to apply for asylum is expressed; formal registration of the application with the Asylum Service is not required.
 To avoid rejection letters based on this argument, the Greek Dublin Unit tries to send the take charge requests within three-months from the expression of the intention to apply for asylum.

 Regarding family reunification cases, if the Greek Dublin Unit is not informed within three months following the expression of the intention to apply for asylum, but is informed within three months from the registration of the asylum application, it sends the take charge request to the German authorities under the non-discretionary Articles (8, 9, 10), this request will meet the time limit set out in the Regulation.